ariellancer/Chat-Web-Android/README.md

 ## How to Run

-To run the LOL-chat application (Web version), follow these steps:
+### To run the LOL-chat application (Web version), follow these steps:

 1. Clone the project repository to your local machine.

-2. Open the terminal or command prompt and navigate to the project's directory.
+2. Open the terminal or command prompt and navigate to the server's directory.

 3. Install the required dependencies by running the following command: `npm install`.